AdamCoffeeOverflow/freescout-Adam-Smart-SearchUI/README.md

 ## Updates

-If your FreeScout build supports module auto-updates, this module can be updated via GitHub releases.
+This module can be updated in Freescout module page (if available), for future GitHub releases.

 ## Compatibility